iamsiriil/sc_musicengine/README.md

 * Degree clashes are not allowed (m2/M2, P4/A11, etc.).
 * Note clashes are not allowed (m3/A9, A4/d5, etc.).
 * Diminished seconds and augmented sevenths are not allowed, since they clash with the root.
 * Roots with double sharps or flats are not allowed, other than that, any chord formation can be written over any root, provided non of the chord notes reaches a third flat/sharp (B# or C, F# or Gb, F or E#, etc.).
+MusicEngine should be able to handle enharmonics accordingly and name all notes correctly.

 ## Interval Types